Are you wondering what size to make your YouTube banner? Here’s a quick rundown of how to make the most of the channel’s image space.

-Once you’ve selected the focus area, click on the Devices Preview button at bottom left to see how the changes will look.
+Once you’ve selected the focus area, click on the Devices Preview button at the bottom left to see how the changes will look.

 Changing Existing Channel Art

-Adding Logos and Text
+Adding Logos & Text to a YouTube Banner

 You can add logos and text to your channel art before you upload it, but you’re going to have a very narrow band to work with.
-And because of the way in which Youtube’s crop tool works, precisely where on the original image it should be placed will depend on the aspect ratio of the original image.
-So unfortunately in many cases it’s a matter of trial and error.
+And because of the way in which YouTube’s crop tool works, precisely where on the original image it should be placed will depend on the aspect ratio of the original image.
+So, unfortunately, in many cases, it’s a matter of trial and error.

-But if you happen to using an original image that is 2560 x 1440 pixels, there’s a safe-zone rectangle precisely in the center that’s 1540 x 427 pixels.
+But if you happen to be using an original image that is 2560 x 1440 pixels, there’s a safe-zone rectangle precisely in the center that’s 1540 x 427 pixels.

 It will display like this: